Author: Frank W. Jackson, M.D.

 Symptoms, Diagnosis, and Treatment

 The main symptoms of pancreatitis are acute, severe pain in the upper abdomen, frequently accompanied by vomiting and fever.
 The abdomen is tender, and the patient feels and looks ill.
 The diagnosis is made by measuring the blood pancreas enzymes which are elevated.
-A sound wave test (ultrasound) or abdominal CT exam often shows an enlarged pancreas.
+An ultrasound is often done to look for gallstones.
+An abdominal CT exam often shows an enlarged pancreas.
 The condition is treated by resting the pancreas while the tissues heal.
 This is accomplished through bowel rest, hospitalization, intravenous feeding and, pain medications.

 When pancreatitis is caused by gallstones, it is necessary to remove the gallbladder.
 This is usually done after the acute pancreatitis has resolved.
 At times, an ERCP (Endoscopic Retrograde CholangioPancreatography) test is recommended.
 This involves passing a flexible tube through the mouth and down to the small intestine.
 A small catheter is then inserted into the bile duct to see if any stones are present.
 If so, they are then removed with the scope.